 The contact information of the author is included for follow-up.

-What to not include in a letter of recommendation?
+What not to include in a letter of recommendation?

 If you aren’t interested in recommending a given person for a job/ admission, admit that you wouldn’t be able to write the letter of recommendation, rather than faking a positive reply or writing down a negative recommendation.